GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 This guide will tell you everything you need to know to get your improvements integrated into the projects as fast as possible.

-We use these guidelines at GDquest as well to **work efficiently together**.
+We use these guidelines at GDQuest as well to **work efficiently together**.

 To make it a smooth and pleasant experience for everyone working together, we'll ask you to: